kergoth/system-setup/README.md

 ### CLI

+- [asciinema](https://asciinema.org/)]: Recording terminal sessions and sharing them on the web.
+Available via brew, nix, and python.
 - [broot](https://github.com/Canop/broot): A new way to see and navigate directory trees.
 Available via brew, nix, scoop, and cargo.
 - [chars](https://github.com/antifuchs/chars).
 Tool to display names and codes for unicode codepoints.
 Available via brew, nix, and cargo.
 - [csview](https://github.com/wfxr/csview): 📠 Pretty and fast csv viewer for cli with cjk/emoji support.
 Available via brew, nix, scoop, and cargo.
 - [csvkit](https://github.com/wireservice/csvkit): A suite of utilities for converting to and working with CSV.
 Available via brew, nix, and python.
 - [dasel](https://github.com/TomWright/dasel): Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Available via brew, nix, scoop, and go.
 - [dirdiff](https://github.com/OCamlPro/dirdiff): Efficiently compute the differences between two directories.
+Available via cargo as `dirdiff-ocamlpro`.
 - [dog](https://github.com/ogham/dog): A command-line DNS client.
 Available via brew as `dog`, nix as `dogdns`, and cargo from the source.
 - [eva](https://github.com/nerdypepper/eva): A simple calculator REPL, similar to bc.
 Available via brew, nix, and cargo.
+- [fast](https://github.com/ddo/fast): Minimal zero-dependency utility for testing your internet download speed from terminal.
+Available via nix as `fast-cli` and go.
 - [fclones](https://github.com/pkolaczk/fclones): Finds and removes duplicate files.
 Available via brew, nix, and cargo.
 - [ffmpeg](https://ffmpeg.org): A complete, cross-platform solution to record, convert and stream audio and video.
 Available via brew, nix, and scoop.
 - [flint](https://github.com/pengwynn/flint): Check your project for common sources of contributor friction.
 Available via brew as `flint-checker` and go.